kamchatka-volcano/asyncgi/README.md

 ### Route context

-When using `asyncgi::makeRouter`, it is possible to specify a template argument for a context structure type.
+When using `asyncgi::Router`, it is possible to specify a template argument for a context structure type.
 This structure is then passed to the `ContextualRequestProcessor` functions and can be accessed and modified throughout the request processing for multiple routes.
 The `ContextualRequestProcessor` is a `RequestProcessor` that takes an additional argument referring to the context object.